The Elliott Simmons Charitable Trust

 Since the trust operates without a public application process, success in receiving funding appears to depend on:

-Alignment with Elliott Simmons' Values: Organizations must align with mental health support or music, the two causes Elliott Simmons specifically identified.
+Alignment with Elliott Simmons' Values: Organisations must align with mental health support or music, the two causes Elliott Simmons specifically identified.
 The trustees work to ensure “his wishes were complied with.”

-Mental Health Focus: Organizations addressing mental health challenges, particularly those affecting populations Elliott Simmons cared about, align strongly with the trust's mission.
+Mental Health Focus: Organisations addressing mental health challenges align strongly with the trust's mission.

 Long-term Impact: The trust has made substantial capital grants (such as the Jami Hub and Head Room café refurbishment) suggesting interest in projects with lasting community benefit rather than ongoing operational support.